Rufous-tailed hawk: Breeding

 Rufous-tailed hawks have a longer recorded nestling period compared to other species of Buteo.
 Rufous-tailed and red-tailed hawks have around the same nestling periods: around 49 days for rufous-tailed hawks compared to 45–46 days for red-tailed hawks.
 The egg clutch size of a rufous-tailed hawk has only been reported to between 1-3 eggs in a nest.

 Threats

 Rufous-tailed hawks are threatened by many factors, especially habitat loss.
 Rufous-tailed hawks have been losing their habitat because of logging, over grazing by sheep and cattle, and the growth of Pinus and Eucalyptus plantations.
 Pinus radiata and Eucalyptus globulus are fast-growing invasive plants that were introduced in order to spur the timber industry in Chile.
 The other main threat to rufous-tailed hawks are local people, who sometimes kill these birds because rufous-tailed hawks attack and eat their domesticated animals.

 Population estimates

 Ferguson-Lees and Christie (2001) estimated the population size to be around 100 individuals.
 In 2001, the IUCN ranked them at only "low risk".
-They were only listed as "vulnerable" in 2015 because the IUCN estimated the population to be around 299-999 mature individuals and a total of around 375-1499 individuals.
-If the total number of individuals drops lower than 1000, then they will be designated as "endangered" by the IUCN.
-But a more accurate and current population estimate is still need to get a better understanding of what danger the rufous-tailed hawk is truly in.
+They were first listed as Vulnerable in 2015, and uplisted again in 2025 to Endangered.
+As of 2025, their estimated population is 700 – 3,300 mature individuals.